 In 2003 Reese began work for Marvel Comics on volume five of their Marvel Encyclopedia series.
 Following this, Reese worked on both the ongoing The Official Handbook of the Marvel Universe series and on the D6 Space: Fires of Amatsumara Worldbook for West End Games.
 Amongst the issues of the Handbook that Reese worked on were Marvel Legacy: 1960s, Marvel Legacy: 1970s, Spider-Man 2006, Teams 2006, A-Z volumes 1-7 and Horror 2006.
 Reese also contributed to the New Avengers: Most Wanted and Marvel Monsters: From the Files of Ulysses Bloodstone books.

-Reese then contributed to USER’S Most Wanted, a villains supplement for the Godsend Agenda game belonging to Khepera Publishing.
+Reese then contributed to USER’S Most Wanted, a villains supplement for the Godsend Agenda roleplaying game belonging to Khepera Publishing.
 USER’S Most Wanted was published in May 2007.

 Since 2006, Reese has primarily written in the pulp adventure genre.
 He has won numerous awards for his various series featuring heroes like Lazarus Gray, The Gravedigger and The Peregrine.
 Most notably, he was voted Best Author in the 2011 Pulp Ark Awards – he also won Best Short Story (2012 Pulp Ark Awards), Best Novel (2013 Pulp Ark Awards) and Best New Character (2014 Pulp Ark Awards).